Columns (video game): Ports

-Tokuhiko Uwabo composed the music for Columns.
-The songs "Clotho", "Atropos" and "Lathesis" (sic) are named after the Moirai from Greek mythology, related to the Greek flavor of some of the game's art.

 Reception

-In Japan, Game Machine listed Columns on their April 15, 1990 issue as being the eighth most-successful table arcade unit of the month.
-It went on to be Japan's fourth highest-grossing arcade game of 1990 (below Capcom's Final Fight and Sega's Tetris and Super Monaco GP) and third highest-grossing arcade conversion kit of 1991 (below Capcom's Street Fighter II and Sega's Tetris).
+In Japan, Game Machine listed Columns as the eighth most successful table arcade unit of April 1990.
+It went on to be Japan's fourth highest-grossing arcade game of 1990 (below Capcom's Final Fight, Sega's Tetris and Super Monaco GP) and third highest-grossing arcade conversion kit of 1991 (below Capcom's Street Fighter II and Sega's Tetris).

-Reviewing the game's appearance in Sega Arcade Classics for the Sega CD, Glenn Rubenstein gave it a B+ rating in Wizard magazine, describing it as "like Tetris but a bit better."
+Reviewing the game's appearance in Sega Arcade Classics for the Sega CD, Glenn Rubenstein gave it a B+ rating in Wizard magazine, describing it as "like Tetris but a bit better".
 Mega placed the game at number 34 in their "Top Mega Drive Games of All Time".
-In 2017, Gamesradar ranked the game 40th on its "Best Sega Genesis/Mega Drive games of all time."
+In 2017, Gamesradar ranked the game 40th on its "Best Sega Genesis/Mega Drive games of all time".

 Legacy

 Many sequels and spin-offs were produced: Columns II: The Voyage Through Time, Columns III: Revenge of Columns, Columns '97, Sakura Taisen: Hanagumi Taisen Columns 1 & 2, and many compilations and re-releases (Columns Arcade Collection, Sega Ages Vol. 07: Columns) as well.
-Because Columns was made by Sega, versions were made available on the Master System, Mega Drive/Genesis, Sega CD, Game Gear, Saturn, and Dreamcast.
+Since Columns was created by Sega, versions were made available on the Master System, Mega Drive/Genesis, Sega CD, Game Gear, Saturn, and Dreamcast.
 Additional versions of the game have also been made available on PC-Engine, Game Boy Advance, and PlayStation 2.
 A Super Famicom version was released in Japan via the Nintendo Power service.
-The Game Boy Color version was specifically called Columns GB: Osamu Tezuka Characters, where it featured many of his characters such as Kimba and Astroboy, but also featured slightly less known characters such as Unico.
+The Game Boy Color version was specifically called Columns GB: Osamu Tezuka Characters, where it featured many of his characters such as Kimba and Astroboy, but also featured slightly less known characters like Unico.

 Columns has also been cloned many times across different platforms: